Summer Camp 2014

 STAY A LITTLE LONGER

 Families are invited to stay overnight in cabins, tents or RVs and enjoy other activities at Camp Trinity: canoeing, fishing, archery, disc golf, softball or kickball, gaga ball, basketball, sand volleyball, ping pong, foosball, cornhole, horseshoes, campfires and board games.
 Lodging fees are modest.
+Check out the Facilities page under the ABOUT pull-down menu at the top of the page for options and pricing for lodging.

-REGISTER USING FORM BELOW
+REGISTER USING FORM BELOW.